lesmadeit/portfolio/README.md

 ## Index Page

 This is the first page that a user finds on the website.
 The index.html has my picture and my overall career alignment.
-It also has a link to my LinkedIn profile and my other social media pages
+It also has a link to my LinkedIn profile and my other social media pages.

 ## About Page